Fire on the Mountain

 Fire on the Mountain’s campaign goal: move the radioactive waste at LANL to safer storage at WIPP before the next wildfire threatens it and us.
 Persuade the governor to use New Mexico’s legal tools to force DOE to move it as promised.

-*This image is an artist's conception of a wildfire near waste storage tents.
+*This image is an artist's conception of a wildfire near the actual waste storage tents at LANL.

 Welcome to Fire on the Mountain!